dantaki/svmerge/README.md

     svmerge is written for UNIX systems with

-    This process will create tempory files in the current working directory.
+    This process will create temporary files in the current working directory.
     Output will be in the form of a chain file linking the consensus SV to the merged position.